Amanda R. Greene

 “When Are Markets Illegitimate?”
 2020.
 Social Philosophy and Policy 36 (2): 212-241.

 “Can Power be Self-Legitimating?
 Political Realism in Hobbes, Weber, and Williams” 2019.
-European Journal of Philosophy 27 (4): 1016-1036. [with I. Cozzaglio]
+European Journal of Philosophy 27 (4): 1016-1036.
+[With Ilaria Cozzaglio]

 “Is Sincerity the First Virtue of Institutions?
 Police, Universities, and Free Speech”.
 2019.
 Law and Philosophy 38 (5): 537–53.